shizuo-kaji/CubicalRipser_3dim/README.md

 The difference is in the sign of the filtration and the permanent cycle.
 Here, (--embedded) converts the input I to -I^\infty described in the paper below.

-Look at the following paper for details:
+For more details, see
-[Duality in Persistent Homology of Images by
+*[Duality in Persistent Homology of Images](https://arxiv.org/abs/2005.04597)* by Adélie Garin et al.

-Adélie Garin, Teresa Heiss, Kelly Maggs, Bea Bleile, Vanessa Robins](https://arxiv.org/abs/2005.04597)
+---

 ## Creator and Destroyer cells
 The creator of a cycle is the cell which gives birth to the cycle.